Certification is a complex subject.

 Q. What does it mean to hold the OSA1 certificate?

 A. It means you have experienced an OSA-licensed Workshop.
-This means you have been exposed to the essentials of the OSA framework as defined by the certificating body and formulator of OSA, OpenSpace Agility.
+This means you have been exposed to the essentials of the OpenSpace Agility framework as defined by the certificating body and formulator of OSA, OpenSpace Agility.

 Q. Is implementing OSA simple?

 A. No. Implementing OSA is not simple.
 There are many dimensions to implementing OSA.
 The OSA template implements a cultural technology.
-OSA is an empirical transition template for change.
+OSA is an empirical transition template for change and an engagement model.
 It must be customized and tailored to fit the context of the organization.
 In addition to having OSA skills, it is wise to be advised by an OSA2 certificate holder.
 OSA professionals must also develop skills and competency in executive coaching.
 The OSA transition template requires someone competent in the following to implement it:

 - OSA consulting and coaching